niravnmore/phpoverviewtut/overviewHTML.md

 ## HTML Forms

 HTML forms are used to collect user input through interactive options.
-There are several type of HTML forms used such as text fields, numeric inputs, email field, password field, checkboxes, radio buttons, range slider, buttons, etc.
+There are several types of HTML forms used such as text fields, numeric inputs, email field, password field, checkboxes, radio buttons, range slider, buttons, etc.

 <table>
 <tr>